zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 **Owner:** cursor

 Fixed authentication test infrastructure issues that were causing redirect problems and session management failures.
 The core issue was that the `check_admin_setup()` before_request handler was redirecting to admin setup when no admin user with password existed, preventing login page from loading in tests.
 Implemented surgical fix by modifying the `app` fixture to automatically create a default admin user during test setup, ensuring admin setup redirects don't interfere with test flow.
 Also updated the `admin_user` fixture to reuse existing admin user to prevent UNIQUE constraint violations.
 This ensures session management works correctly across test boundaries and flash messages are properly captured and asserted.

+## 2025-01-09 - CARD-005C: Fix Database Constraint Violations in Test Data

+**Epic:** Epic 1 – Test Suite Reliability
+**Status:** Completed
+**Owner:** cursor

+Fixed critical database constraint violations in the test suite that were causing widespread test failures.
+The main issues were NOT NULL constraint failures for server.owner_id and UNIQUE constraint failures for user.username.
+Implemented surgical fixes by ensuring all Server objects have valid owner_id references and using unique usernames across different test files.
+Updated test fixtures to create users first, commit them to get valid IDs, then create servers with proper foreign key relationships.
+This eliminates database constraint violations and ensures proper foreign key relationships work correctly throughout the test suite.